johnxu21/johnxu21.github.io/teaching/CS472/Timetable/LLM/index.md

 - **Quiz (30 points)** – A quiz designed to assess your understanding of how Generative AI is used in real pull request workflows, including when AI suggestions are adopted, adapted, rejected, or used for reasoning support.

-The quiz questions are drawn entirely from the case studies provided below.
+The quiz questions are based on the lecture slides.
+The case studies below provide additional detail and context to support your understanding.
 ---

 ## **Introduction: Generative AI in Pull Request Workflows**